You may ask: Are pill bugs (rollie pollies) good to have in the garden?

 As with all living things, a roly poly needs moisture to survive and thrive.

-As a result, drying up damp areas in the house or where there is run-off from water on outside walls is important.
+As a result, drying up damp areas in the house or where there is run-off from water on the outside walls is important.
 This will likely be more effective at keeping the house free of these pests than any chemical spray.

 5. Garlic Spray